Key takeaways

 Mixing tirzepatide and alcohol can slow weight loss

-Drinking can sabotage your weight loss goals in several ways.
-Alcohol can lower your inhibitions, which can lead to overeating — especially the salty, fatty, or sugary foods we crave when we’ve been drinking.
-These types of foods not only add calories — directly disrupting your weight loss efforts — but they can also worsen tirzepatide side effects like nausea, constipation, and diarrhea.
+These types of foods not only add calories — directly affecting your weight loss efforts — but they can also worsen tirzepatide side effects like nausea, constipation, and diarrhea.

-It can raise your risk of experiencing hypoglycemia (low blood sugar)
+It can raise your risk of low blood sugar

 Being high in carbs, which can lead to blood sugar spikes

-Worsening diabetes complications related to nerve, eyes, or kidney damage
+Worsening diabetes complications related to nerve, eye, or kidney damage

-If you’re taking tirzepatide to treat type 2 diabetes, consult your healthcare provider before drinking alcohol on Mounjaro.
+If you're taking tirzepatide to treat type 2 diabetes, talk to your healthcare provider before drinking alcohol.

 It can increase the risk of kidney damage or pancreatitis